Virginia Delegate Drops the Mic Before Becoming a Lobbyist

 According to Albo, his personal finances prompted this decision.
 The salary for Virginia State Delegates, $17,640, is far less than that of their counterparts in the U.S. House of Representatives, $174,000.

 David Albo, like most state lawmakers, didn’t rely solely on his government salary.
 He’s a partner in a successful criminal and civil defense law firm.
-However, the firm will be shut down in next year because Albo’s partner is set to become a local circuit judge.
+However, the firm will be shut down in the next year because Albo’s partner is set to become a local circuit judge.

 Where can a former politician always turn to for employment after a stint of public service?
 The answer, of course, is the corporate lobbying sector.
 Albo was hired this month by a powerful law and lobbying firm, Williams Mullen.